 Fine bookbinding comes to America

-In the late 19th century, a group of wealthy American bibliophiles founded the Club Bindery.
-They wanted to make available luxury bookbinding in the United States that could rival those of Europe.
+In the late 19th century, a group of wealthy American book collectors—all members of the Grolier Club, North America’s oldest bibliophilic society—founded the Club Bindery in New York.
+They wanted to bring fine bookbinding to the United States that could rival the finest binderies of Europe.
 Conveniently, it also meant that they no longer needed to ship their prized books overseas.

-Several European-trained binders were brought to New York to begin work.
-In 1897, Grolier Club member Robert Hoe, an extensive collector of rare books, silver, miniatures, and other objets d’art, brought Léon Maillard to the bindery.
-Maillard was considered one of the finest book finishers in Paris.
-He added the decorative elements to bound books, from lettering on the spine to decorative elements on the covers to gilding the page edges, using punches, stamps, and chisels to transform each book into a work of art.
+In 1897, Grolier Club member Robert Hoe, an extensive collector of rare books, silver, miniatures, and other objets d’art, brought artisan Léon Maillard to New York.
+Maillard was considered one of the finest book finishers in Paris at the time.
+As a finisher, Maillard specialized in the addition of decorative elements to bound books, from lettering on the spine to decorative elements on the covers to gilding the page edges.
+He used punches, stamps, and chisels to transform books into works of art.

-Maillard turned his exceptional finishing skills to the production of extraordinary bindings for Hoe and others.
-He worked with great intensity on the tooling of his designs.
+At the Club Bindery, Maillard turned his exceptional finishing skills to the production of extraordinary bindings for Hoe and others.
+He worked with great intensity.
 He insisted on working in a room by himself.
-His bindings were of outstanding quality, incorporating the very best materials, but they were expensive and only available to the most wealthy collectors.
+He produced bindings of outstanding quality, incorporating the very best materials, but they were expensive and only available to the most wealthy collectors.

-Unfortunately, over time there was not enough work for Maillard and the other artisans at the Club Bindery.
-It was dissolved in April 1909.
+Over time there was not enough work for Maillard and the other artisans at the Club Bindery.
+It dissolved in April 1909.
 Maillard and some of his associates moved to Cleveland where they reopened as the Rowfant Bindery.
-That firm also encountered financial problems.
+But that firm also encountered financial problems.
 Maillard was reduced to selling electric carpet sweepers.
 He took his own life in 1921.

 Bindings created by the Club Bindery